FormidableLabs/react-native-app-auth/docs/docs/usage/config.md

 - **androidAllowCustomBrowsers** - (`string[]`) (default: undefined) _ANDROID_ override the used browser for authorization.
 If no value is provided, all browsers are allowed.
 - **androidTrustedWebActivity** - (`boolean`) (default: `false`) _ANDROID_ Use [`EXTRA_LAUNCH_AS_TRUSTED_WEB_ACTIVITY`](https://developer.chrome.com/docs/android/trusted-web-activity/) when opening web view.
 - **connectionTimeoutSeconds** - (`number`) configure the request timeout interval in seconds.
 This must be a positive number.
 The default values are 60 seconds on iOS and 15 seconds on Android.

+Native discovery, token, and registration requests do not follow HTTP redirects when custom headers are present.
+Configure the final endpoint URL directly so credential-bearing headers cannot be forwarded to a redirected origin.